lehtisa/tuni_meep_doc/docs/source/symmetries_and_dimensions.rst

 Cylindrical symmetry can be activated in the simulation by defining the dimensions as ``CYLINDRICAL``.
-By doing so Meep interprets all vectors as :math:`(r,\theta,z)` where r is the radius of the cell, :math:`/theta` is the angle from the positive r-axis around z-axis and z is the length of the cell, instead of :math:`(x,y,z)`.
+By doing so Meep interprets all vectors as :math:`(r,\theta,z)` where r is the radius of the cell, :math:`\theta` is the angle from the positive r-axis around z-axis and z is the length of the cell, instead of :math:`(x,y,z)`.

 .. code-block :: python